-ENCOURAGE SATELLITE PARKING AND INCENTIVIZE PARKING IN REMOTE LOTS
+ENCOURAGE EXPAND SATELLITE PARKING AND INCENTIVIZE PARKING IN REMOTE LOTS

-Incentivize use of satellite parking as part of a long-term transportation demand management strategy for both commuters and students.
+Incentivize use of satellite parking, including park-and ride and intercept lots, -as part of a long-term transportation demand management strategy for both commuters and students.
 This strategy is especially important for managing student parking demand and is increasingly important for managing commuter parking.
+This should be a priority for the City, major institutions, CATMA, and CCTA.